jschnab/systems_design/instagram/README.md

 * `creation_timestamp`: timestamp

-The partition size of `user_follows` depends on how many people a user follows, and is estimated to be 10^2 on average.
-We estimate the physical partition size to be 10^4 bytes (10KB) on average, and at most 10^5 bytes (100KB).
+The partition size of `user_follows` depends on how many people a user follows, and is estimated to be 10^1 on average.
+We estimate the physical partition size to be 10^2 bytes on average, and at most 10^4 bytes (10KB).
+With 10^8 users, the table size across all partitions is 10^10 bytes (10GB).

 Table `images_by_user`: